 Moisturizing oil: Almond oil absorbs easily and quickly.
 It is highly emollient, which means it balances the absorption of moisture and the loss of moisture.
 After washing and drying your face, dab a small amount of almond oil onto your skin.
 No need to rinse.
 It can be used on the body to reduce stretch marks, as well as the lips to soften and smooth.

-Eye brightening oil: Sleep deprived?
+Eye brightening oil: Are you sleep deprived?
 The delicate skin under tired and puffy eyes can benefit from the application of a little almond oil.
 Lack of sleep, illness, or allergies can cause the skin under the eyes to darken or retain fluid.
 Almond oil’s antioxidant and anti-inflammatory properties help alleviate these under-eye circles without irritating the skin.

 Hair and nail treatment oil: Soften and strengthen hair as you tame frizz and add shine.
 Because of its fungicidal and antibacterial properties, you can use almond oil as a treatment for dandruff and to hydrate the scalp.
 Massage organic oil into the scalp, put on a shower cap, and leave on overnight.
 Almond oil can help restore the protective oil barrier that many products strip out of hair.
 Almond oil’s proteins can help strengthen brittle nails.

 Mixing/carrier oil: You can see by now that almond oil is a great beauty product used on its own, but you can also add it as a moisturizing component to other mixtures.
 You can make your own beauty lotions and cleansers using almond oil to “carry” other oils and ingredients into the skin.
 For example, mix almond oil with a small amount of lemon essential oil, which has antioxidants that can help brighten skin tone.